 When filming began, the production decided to dye Milla Jovovich's hair from its natural brown color to her character's signature orange color.
 However, due to the fact that her hair had to be re-dyed regularly to maintain the bright color, Milla's hair quickly became too damaged and broken to withstand the dye.
 Eventually a wig was created to match the color and style of Leeloo's hair, and was used for the remainder of the production.

-At the time, it was the most expensive film ever produced outside of Hollywood, most expensive production in Gaumont's history, and at US $80 million, the special-effects budget of the film was the highest of its time.
+At the time, it was the most expensive film ever produced outside of Hollywood, most expensive production in Gaumont's history, and at eighty million U.S. dollars, the visual effects budget of the film was the highest of its time.

 Many of the Mangalores aboard the Fhloston Paradise can be seen wearing "combat goggles".
 This was a practical solution to hide the actors' eyes (which were visible through the masks) and save money on makeup (contact lenses and coloring around the eyes).